Integrating Maneuverable Planning and Adaptive Control for Robot Cart-Pushing under Disturbances: Introduction

 To the best of the authors’ knowledge, this is the first work to systematically analyze and experimentally validate the flexibility and robustness requirements in cart-pushing tasks.

 The rest of this article is organized as follows.
-Section \ref{sec:problem} discusses the task description, requirements and challenges.
-Sections \ref{planning_sec} and \ref{force_sec} outline the design of the motion planner and controller, respectively.
+Section \ref{sec:problem} discusses the task requirements and challenges of cart-pushing.
+Sections \ref{sec:hardware} introduce the hardware platform.
+Sections \ref{sec:planning_module} and \ref{force_sec} outline the planning and control algorithm, respectively.
 In Section \ref{exp_sec}, we present experimental results, and finally, Section \ref{conclusion} concludes the article.